daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 ## (Optional) GitHub Extensions and Packages <a name="packages"></a>

-The optional packages showcased below personalize your server to expidite online instruction.
+The optional packages showcased below personalize your server to streamline online instruction.

  <details>
     <summary>Expand</summary>